SomersInias/Dreamjournal-Agent/README.md

 ---

 ###  Retrieval-Augmented Generation (RAG)
-- Converts the dream journal into a vector database
+- Converts the dream journal into a vector database  (this is added as a seperate tool for the agent so that it can call it again if needed when new dreams are added into the dreamjournal)
 - Uses OpenAI embeddings (`text-embedding-3-large`)
 - Enables semantic search over past dreams